IngageGroup/Contributr/README.md

     * add environment variables for GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Seed the database with `mix run priv/repo/seeds.exs`
   * Install Node.js dependencies with `npm install`
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phx.server`

 With docker: